Network Revenue Management with Demand Learning and Fair Resource-Consumption Balancing: Numerical Experiments

-\underline{\bf Results.} In the left of Figure~\ref{fig:regret} is the plot of the regret of Algorithm~\ref{algucb} with $\gamma = (15,12,30)$ and $\lambda \in\{ 0, 0.5,1.0, 1.5\}$ versus the square root of the total time periods $T$.
+\underline{\bf Numerical results of Algorithm~\ref{algucb}+ $\EG^\pm$ under inventory level $\bm{\gamma}_1$.} In the left of Figure~\ref{fig:linearegregretlow} is the plot of the regret of Algorithm~\ref{algucb} with the inventory level $\bm{\gamma}_1$ and $\lambda \in\{ 0, 0.5,1.0, 1.5\}$ versus the square root of the total time periods $T$.
 This figure clearly demonstrates the regret of our algorithm grows at rate $\wo(\sqrt{T})$ for all regularization levels $\lambda \in\{ 0, 0.5,1.0, 1.5\}$, which is consistent with the theoretical guarantee of Theorem~\ref{thm:main}.
-In the right of Figure~\ref{fig:regret} we plot the relative regret of Algorithm~\ref{algucb} versus the total time periods $T$, where the relative regret is defined as
+In the right of Figure~\ref{fig:linearegregretlow} we plot the relative regret of Algorithm~\ref{algucb} versus the total time periods $T$, where the relative regret is defined as

 Note that the narrow $95\%$ confidence intervals indicate the stability and robustness of our algorithm.